We’re Hiring!

 About Our Farm

 We are a 12-acre diversified flower & fiber farm in LaGrangeville, NY, located in southern Dutchess County, about 70 miles north of New York City.
 Our focus is on high-quality specialty-cut flowers, natural fiber (wool) from our small flock of Gotland sheep, and raw honey from our honeybee apiary.
-We also host farm classes and workshops, virtually and in-person.
 We are farmer-owned and family-run.
-You can read more about our farm here.
+You can read more about our farm here or watch a video here.

 Our largest enterprise is seasonal, specialty-cut flowers.
-We grow year-round, in the field, in 4 high tunnels, and in a fully enclosed indoor winter growing space.
+We grow year-round, in the field, in high tunnels, and in a fully-enclosed indoor winter growing space.
 The cut-flower arm of our business continues to expand rapidly.
 On roughly 4 acres, spread across the farm, we grow an assortment of long-lasting perennial flowers, shrubs, and high-value premium annual flowers, including winter and spring tulips, lisianthus, dahlias, lilies, and heirloom chrysanthemums.
-Outlets include 2 weekly year-round farmers markets (Beacon and Cold Spring), 2 seasonal farmers markets (Pawling and Pleasantville), wholesale to florists and designers, a local flower CSA, and intimate on-farm tours and floral gatherings.
+Outlets include 2 weekly year-round farmers markets (Beacon and Cold Spring), 2 seasonal farmers markets (Pawling and Pleasantville), wholesale to the floral trade, a local flower CSA, and intimate on-farm floral gatherings.

 Our farm practices all-natural methods, integrating regenerative principles of agriculture, as much as possible.
 We seek to learn and improve our methods every year.
 All that we do is guided by respect for the land, the animals, our team members and customers.
 We’re a small operation, and we all share the workload and contribute equally to add beauty and joy to our communities and to spread small farm values.
 Most important to know, behind all of the picturesque beauty (and there is a lot of that on a flower farm!), there is also an incredible amount of hard work, grit, mud, sweat, success and failure, and a deep soulful satisfaction in what we do.
 We’d love for you to join our farm team!

-Both positions will focus on field and tunnel growing and all aspects of planting, harvesting, post-harvest, and prep for wholesale, CSA and farmers markets.
-While these positions are geared largely towards flower production, there will be opportunities to contribute in other areas of the farm, too, as guided by our needs and your interests.
+The position will focus on field and tunnel growing and all aspects of planting, harvesting, post-harvest, and prep for wholesale, CSA and farmers markets.
+While this position is geared largely towards flower production, there will be opportunities to contribute in other areas of the farm, too, as guided by our needs and your interests.

 Flower-specific responsibilities: Bed prep & turnover, soil sampling, planting, fertilizing, weeding, pruning and dead-heading flowers, irrigation, harvesting flowers, post-harvest processing, cleaning, preparing and packing flowers for retail/wholesale outlets and farmers market, washing and sterilizing buckets, shears, trays and other equipment/spaces.
 Updating and refining our Farm Crew Standard Operating Procedures manual with an accurate portrayal of your daily and weekly duties.